Small Shipyard Grants

 DEPARTMENT OF TRANSPORTATION

-Small Shipyard Grant Program; Application Deadlines
+Funding Availability for Small Shipyard Grant Program; Application Deadline

-AGENCY: Maritime Administration, Department of Transportation.
+AGENCY: Maritime Administration, Department of Transportation

 SUPPLEMENTARY INFORMATION: Grants under the Maritime Administration’s Small Shipyard Grant Program may not be used to construct buildings or other physical facilities or to acquire land unless such use is specifically approved by the Maritime Administration as being consistent with, and supplemental to, capital and related infrastructure improvements.
 Grant funds may also be used for maritime training programs to foster technical skills and operational productivity in communities, the economies of which are related to or dependent upon the maritime industry.
 Grants for such training programs may only be awarded to “Eligible Applicants” as described below, but training programs can be established through vendors to such applicants.